-AWM SUK 10985 The son of Francis and Eunice Mathers of Pagewood, New South Wales.
-RAAF rec ords not digitized Francis Mathers was posted to 77 Squadron RAF in May 1943.
+A few weeks later, on 2 June, he was wounded during air ops and spent some time in York Military Hospital.
 On 22 June 1943 Flight Sergeant Mathers and his crew successfully dropped their bomb load over Mulheim but unfortunately as they turned for home they were hit by flak.
-"The starboard outer engine burst into flames a few minutes later they were hit again and the port inner engine took fire.
+"The starboard outer engine burst into flames, a few minutes later they were hit again and the port inner engine took fire.
 The fuel tanks were damaged and began to leak.
-The fires were extinguished but after having crossed the coast the Halifax was attacked three times by a Me110" (Ref: 77 Squadron RAF).
-The Messerschmitt was shot down by the rear gunner Sergeant William Spedie.
+The fires were extinguished but after having crossed the coast the Halifax was attacked three times by a Mel10" (Ref: 77 Squadron RAF).
+The Messerschmitt was shot down by the rear gunner Sergeant William Speedie.
 The aircraft suffered further damage when it made a wheels-up landing at Marlesham Heath.
-For his devotion to duty on this operation Flight Sergeant Mather was immediately awarded the Conspicuous Gallantry Medal (CGM) the only one to a member of 77 Squadron and soon after was commissioned as a Pilot Officer.
-Promulgated London Gazette 16 July 1943 Pilot Officer Mathers and his crew were shot down and all killed on a raid on Mannheim, Germany, on 6 September 1943.
-Halifax JB839 had taken off from Elvington.
-CREW:
+For his devotion to duty on this operation Flight Sergeant Mathers was immediately awarded the Conspicuous Gallantry Medal (CGM) the only one to a member of 77 Squadron and on 3 August 1943 he was commissioned as a Pilot Officer.
+Promulgated London Gazette 16 July 1943.